Self-Build and French Capital Gains Tax

 the property, as they may not be accepted by the notaire or the tax authority.

 Accordingly, the invoice should either be made out to the address of the new property, or, if made out to your home address it must state on it the address of the new build property.

 You cannot deduct the costs of your own labour.
 However, if you have used a contractor on site, who is business registered in France, then invoices are a deductible expense.

 Only those self-build material costs up to completion of the works are deductible.
-That is to say, once building works have been completed you need to advise the tax authority, who will then also grant you two years relief
+That is to say, once building works have been completed you need to advise the tax authority, who will then also grant you two years relief from the taxe foncière.

 After the completion date, later works are carried out to the property (extension, major improvements) will only be accepted if carried out by a registered contractor.

 As with land an allowance is then made for duration of ownership, which commences with the commencement date of the works, which should be notified to the tax authority.

 Where you are unable to produce invoices for materials, or you cannot produce all of them, then, provided you have owned the property for at least five years prior to sale you are entitled to otherwise deduct 15% of the land acquisition costs.

 Property RenovationIn the case of an older existing property the tax authority